 We use and manufacture hazardous chemicals that are subject to regulation by the European Union and by many national, provincial and local governmental authorities in the countries in which we operate.
-In order to obtain regulatory approval of certain new products and production processes, we must, among other things, demonstrate to the relevant authorities that the product is safe for its intended uses and that we are capable of manufacturing the product in accordance with applicable regulations.
-The process of seeking approvals can be time-consuming and subject to unanticipated and significant delays.
+In order to obtain regulatory approval of certain new products and production processes, we are required, among other things, to demonstrate to the relevant authorities that the product is safe for its intended uses and that we are capable of manufacturing the product in accordance with applicable regulations.
+The process of obtaining approvals can be time-consuming and subject to unanticipated and significant delays.
 Approvals may not be granted to us on a timely basis, or at all.
 Any delay in obtaining, or any failure to obtain or maintain, these approvals would adversely affect our ability to introduce new products, to continue distributing existing products and to generate revenue from those products, which could have a material adverse effect on our business and prospects.
 New laws and regulations may be introduced in the future that could result in additional compliance costs, confiscation, recall or monetary fines, any of which could prevent or inhibit the development, distribution and sale of our products.
 In addition, some of our products (including our raw materials) are subject to extensive environmental and industrial hygiene regulations that require the registration and safety analysis of and, in some cases, impose restrictions on, their component substances.
-For example, in connection with the European Union's Registration, Evaluation and Authorization of Chemicals ("REACH") Regulation or the European Union's Classification, Labelling and Packaging ("CLP") Regulation, any key raw material, chemical or substance, including some of our products, could be classified as having a toxicological, health-related or otherwise adverse or relevant effect, including impacts on the environment, on users of our products, or workers handling these products.
+For example, in connection with the European Union's Registration, Evaluation and Authorization of Chemicals ("REACH") Regulation and/or the European Union's Classification, Labelling and Packaging ("CLP") Regulation, any key raw material, chemical or substance, including some of our products, could be classified as having a toxicological, health-related or otherwise adverse or relevant effect, including impacts on the environment, on users of our products, or workers handling these products.
 In the event of such a classification, those key raw materials, chemicals, substances and/or products could be banned or restricted for certain uses.
-We manufacture, process, or use a number of substances classified as substances of very high concern under REACH, and the continued use of these substances may require authorization from the European Chemicals Agency ("ECHA").
+The European Commission aims to propose a revision of the REACH regulation in 2024.
+At this time we cannot predict the impact of any such revision.
+We manufacture, process, or use certain substances classified as substances of very high concern under REACH, including 2-methoxyethanol and propylene oxide, and the continued use of these substances may require authorization from the European Chemicals Agency ("ECHA").
 If we cannot obtain authorization, we may need to discontinue use of such substances.

-In June 2016, amendments to the U.S. Toxic Substances Control Act ("TSCA") became law, and it is possible that they could result in risk screening by EPA of substances we produce or use, and this risk screening could lead to new or more stringent regulatory obligations and/or restrictions, including, potentially, prohibitions on manufacture and sale of certain substances.
-On December 19, 2016, EPA published a list of ten chemical substances that are the subject of EPA's initial chemical risk evaluations, as required by TSCA.
-This list includes multiple chemicals we manufacture, including carbon tetrachloride and methylene chloride.
-In order to prioritize additional chemicals for risk evaluations, in 2019, EPA designated 20 chemical substances as high-priority and 20 chemical substances as low-priority.
-These designations include 1,3-butadiene that we manufacture.
+In June 2016, amendments to the U.S. Toxic Substances Control Act ("TSCA") became effective, and it is possible that they could result in risk screening by the EPA of substances we produce or use, and this risk screening could lead to new or more stringent regulatory obligations and/or restrictions, including prohibitions on the manufacture and sale of certain substances.
+Since December 19, 2016, the EPA has designated 20 chemical substances as high-priority and 20 chemical substances as low-priority that are the subject of the EPA's initial chemical risk evaluations, as required by TSCA.
+This list includes multiple chemicals we manufacture, including carbon tetrachloride, methylene chloride and 1,3-butadiene.
+The list of substances is expected to be expanded over time.